-Simple spatchcock chicken is an easy recipe which will allow you to cook a delicious, juicy roast chicken in 45 minutes.
+Simple spatchcock chicken is an easy recipe which will allow you to cook a delicious, juicy whole roast chicken in just 45 minutes.
+The meat will be super succulent and juicy, and it's really easy to carve.

-On first glance, spatchcock sounds a bit chef-y, something that you might not really want to tackle at home.
-But actually, it's really quick to do and does transforms a roast chicken.
+On first glance, spatchcock chicken sounds a bit chef-y, something that you might not really want to tackle at home.
+But actually, it's really quick to do and totally transforms roast chicken.

 What does spatchcock mean?